Planning a Trip

 Decide where to go

-Someone asked me the other day how we decide where to go.
-Which made me think.
-How do we do decide?
+Someone asked me once how we decide where to go.
+Which made me think: How do we decide?
 Here’s how I broke it down.

 Lots of planning advice starts with where you want to go.
 I start with when.

-What kind of trip do you want to do?
+What kind of trip do we want to do?

 We enjoy the outdoors, wildlife, and other cultures.
 We like hiking, snorkeling, hanging out at the beach, wandering around new cities and towns, and visiting museums and botanical gardens.
-It’s often not possible to fit all of that in on a single trip.
 Some trips edge more toward the wild and natural, others more toward the urban and cultural.
 Lately we’re trying to do our trips with extensive hiking sooner than later, before we get too old to do it!

+Our travels are constrained by available vacation time.
 This factors into choosing a destination, since it takes time, effort, and money to get there and back.
-We generally take two weeks because:
+We generally take at least two weeks because:

 - We want to get into vacation mode and stay there for a while.